If you have appendicitis, your appendix usually needs to be removed as soon as possible. This operation is known as an appendectomy or appendicectomy.

 - a collection of pus (abscess) – in rare cases, an infection caused by the appendix bursting can lead to an abscess after surgery

-The use of general anaesthetic also carries some risks, such as the risk of an allergic reaction or inhaling any stomach content leading to pneumonia.
-However, serious complications such as this are very rare.
+The use of general anaesthetic also carries some risks, such as the risk of an allergic reaction or inhaling stomach contents, leading to pneumonia.
+However, serious complications like this are very rare.

 Alternatives to emergency surgery